Leukemia: An Overview

 Leukemia causes splenomegaly, or an enlarged spleen, due to a combination of factors.

-• Leukemia involves the uncontrolled growth of abnormal white blood cells.
+• Infiltration by abnormal cells: Leukemia involves the uncontrolled growth of abnormal white blood cells.
 These cells can infiltrate the spleen, which is responsible for filtering blood and removing old or damaged cells.
+As the abnormal cells accumulate in the spleen, it enlarges to accommodate the increased cellular load.

-• In leukemia, the increased production of abnormal white blood cells puts a significant strain on the spleen, causing it to work harder and potentially enlarge to meet the increased demand.
+• Increased workload: The spleen plays a crucial role in the immune system, fighting infections and removing abnormal cells from the bloodstream.
+In leukemia, the increased production of abnormal white blood cells puts a significant strain on the spleen, causing it to work harder and potentially enlarge to meet the increased demand.

-• Normally, blood cell production occurs in the bone marrow.
+• Extramedullary hematopoiesis: Normally, blood cell production occurs in the bone marrow.
 However, in some cases of leukemia, the bone marrow becomes overwhelmed by abnormal cells, and blood cell production can start occurring in other organs, including the spleen.
 This additional production can contribute to the enlargement of the spleen.

 Why do leukemia patients need blood transfusions?